DreamLineLove/CS-1104/README.md

 - code I wrote to learn different concepts (**experimental**)
 - programs for **exam**

+I also explored various aspects of the C++ programming language, data structures and algorithms, and building basic cli apps.

 # Requirements
 - You should have **git** <a href="http://git-scm.com">installed</a> in order to clone the repo.